 Food should be fun, fresh and enjoyed.
 We love food, and we are passionate about the Fleurieu Peninsula and as we are a small family owned restaurant, we only want to support other family owned local businesses.
 We visit the farms where we purchase our meat and fresh produce from to see first-hand how the animals are cared for, how produce is grown, and how hard local farmers work to produce their offerings.
 We are proud to support local producers and only purchase what is in season, what our farmers want to grow, not what they are told to.

 At Leonards Mill we practice permaculture.
 We have our own kitchen gardens that are ever changing, expanding and growing with the seasons.
 They are still young gardens and whilst they provide our kitchen with a lot of beautiful produce and garnishes we are working hard to make them produce more so that we can reduce our food miles even further.
-We also have our resident rooster, Leonard and his 4 ladies working hard to turn any kitchen waste and scraps into compost that in turn replenishes our veggie patches.
+We also have our resident rooster, Sushi and his hens working hard to turn any kitchen waste and scraps into compost that in turn replenishes our veggie patches.

 We look forward to meeting you and sharing with you our slice of the Fleurieu Coast.